HOW TO REFINANCE YOUR CAR LOAN

 Is it cheaper to refinance a car?

 Suppose you’re looking to reduce your monthly repayments.
-If you want to pay as little as possible, you can opt for a refinancing deal with a lower interest rate than what you’re on.
+If you want to pay as little as possible, you can opt for a car refinancing deal with a lower interest rate than what you’re on.

 How many times can you refinance a car?